Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

             }
         }
         // If there is an exception, we log it, but DO NOT exit.
-        // An exception in “User Code” should not affect the stability of the server itself. catch (std::exception const& e)
+        // An exception in “User Code” should not affect the server's stability. catch (std::exception const& e)
         {
             ThorsLogWarning("ThorsAnvil::Nissa::JobQueue", "processWork", "Work Exception: ",  e.what());